 It is also critical companies promptly respond to concerns that consumers have even if the consumer sends an email.
 If companies do not promptly response (or do not respond at all) to emails sent by consumers, there is a substantial risk that a consumer will decide to obtain the services of another company.

-Advice # 9 – Utilize Technology
+Advice # 9 – Utilize Multi-Channel Support Technology

-The most modern technology allows marketing teams to learn about all important information about each line of communication from a single computer screen.
+The most modern technology allows marketing teams to learn all important information about each line of multi-channel support communication from a single computer screen.
 This type of coordinated effort gives companies an advantage over their competitors.
 Research conducted by CMO by Adobe found that only 14% of companies are operating this type of focused effort.
 Many experts have recognized this type of communication management is actually omnichannel management as compared to multiple channel management.
 The graph below explains the difference between these two ideas.

-Omni channel management is enormously beneficial for many companies, which automation has made accessible.
+Multi-channel support management is enormously beneficial for many companies, which automation has made accessible.
 In helping customer services and marketing teams automate an amount of multiple line management, technology has allowed these departments to spend additional time focusing on how to better develop relationships with customers.

-Understand A Company’s Existing Lines of Communication
+Understand A Company’s Existing Lines of Multi-Channel Support Communication

-Any steps taken to strengthen a company’s existing lines of communication should begin with analyzing what the company’s current lines of communications are and how effectively these channels are working.
+Any steps taken to strengthen a company’s existing lines of communication should begin with analyzing what the company’s current lines of communication are and how effectively these channels are working.
 Some companies with social media accounts like Facebook or Twitter are sometimes not even aware this online presence could potentially be a type of communication channel.

 After establishing the nature of a company’s current lines of communications, it is important to then begin making sure these channels are effectively used.
 While technology can be very important in utilizing lines of communication, it is pivotal for companies to understand the current line of communication is not always the best.